-MM: Hi Tato.
+Hi Tato.
 Thank you for your very kind words.
-Brasilian audiences are incredible.
+Brazilian audiences are incredible.
 I loved touring Brasil and even though this was my second time in your beautiful country, it felt like the first.
-I sure do hope to come back to Brasil, because you guys rock your assess off!
+I sure do hope to come back to Brazil, because you guys rock your assess off!
 Thanks again for making us feel so welcome.
 Metal For Life.

 James Burroto, Geneva, NY, USA